 Wearing goggles makes your time on the mountain so much more pleasant.
 They provide protection from the wind and cold, which are both factors as you speed down any slope.
 Another benefit of goggles is that they shield your eyes from the sun, helping you see clearly in a variety of conditions.

 You can usually find deals on higher-priced options that have features like scratch-resistant coating and anti-fogging vents.
-Steep & Cheap is a good place to go.
+Steep & Cheap (affiliate link) is a good place to go.

 5. Apply Sunscreen